damagefilter/Cuboids/README.md

    must display the following acknowledgement:
    This product includes software developed by the PlayBlack.

-4. Neither the name of PlayBlack/Christoph KSoll nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+4. Neither the name of PlayBlack/Christoph Ksoll nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.